3 Hacks To Build Better Power Apps - Faster

 - 1000s of icons ready to go

-- Fully customizable
+- fully customizable colors

-- Supports your own SVGs
+- upload your own SVGs

 Since 2024, Power Apps lets you copy components as YAML code.
 Huge game changer.